 - Focus your attention on a tree for 10 minutes

 - Eat healthy, well-balanced meals

 - Communicate and reach out for help if you need to

-Low impact activities are a great way to get moving again after being diagnosed with chronic pain – Think activities like Cycling, Swimming, Pilates and body weight exercises.
-The most appropriate course of action is to follow a personalised treatment plan from an Osteopath, where they can advise on things relating specifically to the subconscious mind and chronic pain.
+Low-impact activities are a great way to get moving again after being diagnosed with chronic pain – Think of activities like Cycling, Swimming, Pilates and body weight exercises.
+The most appropriate course of action is to follow a personalised treatment plan from an Osteopath, who can advise on things relating specifically to the subconscious mind and chronic pain.

 If you or anyone you know is feeling overwhelmed by symptoms of stress, the first step is to reach out for help.
 Alternatively, if you are interested in the treatment of chronic pain, give our team a call to see how we can help you on 03 9699 2499.